preset-io/promptimize/README.md

 Promptimize offers a programmatic way to define and tune your prompt and eval functions in python quickly, this allows you to iterate quickly.

+## Problem + POV

+Millions of product builders are currently integrating into the product and experiences they are building.
+The probabilistic (often semi-random, sometimes hectic) nature of LLMs makes this a challenge.
+Prompt engineering is a huge piece of the puzzle in terms of how to do this right, especially given the complexity, risks and drawbacks around model tuning.

+We beliieve product builders need to tame AI through proper, rigorous prompt engineering.
+This allows making the probabilistic nature of AI more deterministic, or somewhat predicatable, and allows builder to apply hyperparameter tuning-type mindset and approach to prompt engineering.
+In short, Promptimize allows generating and testing prompts at industrial scale.

 ## Information architecture
 * **Prompt:** a Prompt instance is a certain test case, a single prompt with an associated set of eval functions to rate it's success